 Located in Miami County, Tipp City is a charming small town that offers both natural beauty and historic architecture.
 With a population of around 10,000, Tipp City is the perfect place for those who love the charm of a small town without sacrificing modern amenities.

-One of the main attractions in Tipp City is the Canal Lock Park.
+One of Tipp City’s main attractions is Canal Lock Park.
 This park features a restored section of the Miami and Erie Canal, complete with a functioning lock system.
-Visitors can take guided tours of the park and learn about the historical significance of the canal in Tipp City’s development.
+Visitors can take guided tours of the park and learn about the canal’s historical significance in Tipp City’s development.

-For outdoor enthusiasts, Tipp City has plenty of parks and recreational areas.
-Two of which are the Great Miami Riverway and Kyle Park.
-With walking and biking paths, fishing spots, and even a disc golf course, there’s something for everyone in these scenic spaces.
+Tipp City has plenty of parks and recreational areas for outdoor enthusiasts.
+Two of these are the Great Miami Riverway and Kyle Park; with walking and biking paths, fishing spots, and even a disc golf course, there’s something for everyone in these scenic spaces.

 Peninsula